Don Maycock...advising you to and through retirement!

 Are you in the Retirement Risk Zone?
 The Retirement Risk Zone is the five to 10 years just before and after your retirement date.
 It’s the critical time when short-term losses can have negative long-term effects since there’s little time left for investments to recover.

-As a CFP for nearly 20 years, I meet many individuals, families and business owners and what I find most common is that they don’t have a written financial plan.
+As a CFP for over 20 years, I meet many individuals, families and business owners and what I find most common is that they don’t have a written financial plan.
 The most common goal that they want is an assessment of their current Retirement Income Plan to determine if it’s on track and if it’s not what needs to be changed.
 That is the focus of my company, Advantage Wealth Planning.

 Common Questions